ninahonyango/NIST/NIST-XBANK/README.md

 # 📖 NIST CSF Implementation Plan For X Bank (Fictional Company)

-This repository contains a comprehensive implementation of the NIST Cybersecurity Framework (CSF) for a fictional organization, **X Bank**.
+This repository contains a comprehensive implementation of the NIST Cybersecurity Framework (CSF) for a fictional organization, X Bank.
 It demonstrates how organizations can assess and improve their cybersecurity posture using structured risk analysis, mapped controls, and policy development.

 ---